ntthung/paleo-asia/README.md

 If you only need to see the code and results without running, open the file `paleo-asia.html` and view through.

+The final reconstruction results are provided in `R/reconstructions_final.csv` and `R/skill_scores_final.csv`.
+You can download them if you want to use the reconstruction results for other work.

-If you have any questions or feedback, please drop me an email, or even better, raise a GitHub issue.
+Please send me an email for questions and feedback.
+Even better, raise a GitHub issue.